jannes-thesis/jannes-thesis/README.md

 This profile collects all the code for my Master thesis "An OS-level adaptive thread pool scheme for I/O-heavy workloads".

+### linux-kerne
+the patch that adds tracesets capability to the linux kernel

 ### scaling-adapter:
 - scaling adapter module
 - adaptive/fixed/watermark threadpool